 News and Activities

-National training on cost-benefit analysis of agricultural technologies, 25-27 November 2013, Bhutan
+National training on cost-benefit analysis of agricultural technologies, 3-4 March, Nepal

-Cost-benefit analysis (CBA) is an appraisal method that provides analysis of social gains and losses that could arise from the adoption of a particular technology or project.
-The CBA methodology is widely used in agriculture for assessing the usefulness of a new technology before its application on the ground.
-If the benefit of technology application exceeds the cost, the adoption and implementation of a new technology by relevant stakeholders can be justified economically.
+Cost Benefit Analysis (CBA) is an appraisal method that analyses social gains and losses that could arise from the adoption of a technology or implementation of a project and is widely used in agriculture.
+If the social and economic benefits of a technology exceed the cost, there is justification for its adoption and implementation.